 With all your email addresses in one place.
 The second step is to remove or merge duplicates entries.

-Use Datablist "Duplicates Finder" features by clicking on the "Duplicates" button in the collection header (on the right).
+Use Datablist "Duplicates Finder" features by clicking on the "Duplicates Finder" button in the clean menu.

 In the configuration screen, you need to select how duplicates will be checked: